On the Security of Semi Device Independent QKD protocols: Abstract

 \section{Abstract}

-While fully device-independent security in BB84-like one way QKD is impossible, it can be guaranteed against individual attacks in a semi device-independent scenario, where no assumptions on the characteristics of the hardware used are made except for the communication channel for which an upper bound on capacity is put.
-This approach is especially relevant in the context of recent {\it quantum hacking} attacks in which the eavesdroppers are able to remotely alter the behaviour of the devices used by the communicating parties.
-They are however unable to change the capacity of the channel.
-In this work we study the security of a semi device-independent QKD protocol against the detector blinding attacks.
-We find the critical detection efficiencies required for security for the eavesdroppers with and without quantum memory.
+While fully device-independent security in (BB84-like) prepare and measure Quantum Key Distribution (QKD) is impossible, it can be guaranteed against individual attacks in a semi device-independent (SDI) scenario, wherein no assumptions are made on the characteristics of the hardware used are made except for an upper bound on the the dimension of the communicated system.
+Studying security under such minimal assumptions is especially relevant in the context of the recent {\it quantum hacking} attacks wherein the eavesdroppers can not only construct the devices used by the communicating parties but are also able to remotely alter their behavior.
+In this work we study the security of a SDIQKD protocol based on the prepare and measure quantum implementation of a well-known cryptographic primitive, the Random Access Code (RAC).
+We consider imperfect detectors and establish the critical values of the security parameters (the observed success probability of the RAC and the detection efficiency) required for guaranteeing security against eavesdroppers with and without quantum memory.
+Furthermore we suggest a minimal characterization of the preparation device in order to lower the requirements for establishing a secure key.